aaronm70/batMods/readme.md

 MCMC based methods.
 The goal is to identify which dynamical model best represents the observed viral samples from wild populations and gain further insight into between-host viral dynamics in bats.
-Model comparison is conducted used an approximate leave one out cross validation algorithm, incorporating Pareto smoothed importance sampling (Vehtari et al. 2019).
+Model comparison is conducted using an approximate leave one out cross validation algorithm, incorporating Pareto smoothed importance sampling (Vehtari et al. 2019).
 This algorithm uses pointwise likelihood values to compute the log pointwise predictive density and its Monte Carlo